IntelligentImaging/t2-recon-pipeline/README.md

 - Runs partial volume correction (PVC) on the *GEPZ segmentation*
 - -f option runs Haoran's DL CP segmentation

-[^1]Sometimes it's hard to get a good registration.
+[^1]: Sometimes it's hard to get a good registration.
 In these cases, we can run a second iteration of the registration.
-If you do this, there is an additional script to compose the part 1 and part 2 transforms into a single registration.
-Example: bmnxbSVRTK_subjID_FLIRTto_fxs1.nii.gz is used to create bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz.
-Run the script: `sh combineTransforms-t2pipeline.sh bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz`<br>This generates bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz and bmnxbSVRTK_subjID_FLIRTto_STA.tfm.
-You can then safely use `sh choosereg bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz
+If you do this, there is an additional script to compose the part 1 and part 2 transforms into a single registration.<br>Example: bmnxbSVRTK_subjID_FLIRTto_fxs1.nii.gz is used to create bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz.<br>Run the script: `sh combineTransforms-t2pipeline.sh bmnxbSVRTK_subjID_FLIRTto_fxs1_FLIRTto_fys1.nii.gz`<br>This generates bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz and bmnxbSVRTK_subjID_FLIRTto_STA.tfm.<br>You can then safely use `sh choosereg bmnxbSVRTK_subjID_FLIRTto_STA.nii.gz